dwhitegoode/P8.BKND/README.md

 ### Contributing

-Please reach out to us for details on our code of conduct, and the process for submitting pull requests to us.
+Please reach out to us for details on the process for submitting pull requests to us.